betty-gures/cs433project1/README.md

 ```

 ## Dataset Exploration
-Run dataset exploration using `notebooks/002_dataset_exploration.ipynb` and see output in `results/feature_statistics_overview.pdf`
+Reproduce results from the dataset exploration (Figure 1) using `python dataset_exploration.py` and see output in `results/feature_statistics_overview.pdf` .

 ## Model comparisons
-Compare different models using `compare_models.py`.
+Reproduce Table 1.
+Compare different models using `python compare_models.py`.
 Has the same arguments as `run.py` without `--submission_file_name`, but allows to run multiple models in one go and performs 5-fold cross-validation.

 ## Model ablations
-Run preprocessing and modeling ablations using `notebooks/006_ablations.ipynb`.
+Reproduces Table 2.
+Run preprocessing and modeling ablations using `python abl_factors.py` and see the output in the stdout.

 ## Dataset size and regularization ablation
-Run dataset size experiment using `python abl_dataset_size.py` and see output plot in `results/ablations_sample_size.pdf`
+Reproduces Figure 2.
+Run dataset size experiment using `python abl_dataset_size.py` and see output plot in `results/ablations_sample_size.pdf`.

 ## Fairness
-Run fairness experiments using `python abl_fairness.py` and see output in `results/fairness_{demographic}.txt`
+Reproduces Table 3.
+Run fairness experiments using `python abl_fairness.py` and see output in `results/fairness_{demographic}.txt`.

 ## Explainability
-Run permutation feature importance using `python abl_pfi.py` and see output in `results/pfi.txt`
+Reproduces Results Section 3) Explainability.
+Run permutation feature importance using `python abl_pfi.py` and see output in `results/pfi.txt`.

 # Preprocessing steps

 Details of the preprocessing in `preprocessing.py`.

 Split-independent preprocessing in `preprocess()`:
-1. Replace codes that represent missingness with `np.nan`
+1. Replace codes that represent missingness with `np.nan` (values in `data/metadata/missing_values.txt`)
-2. One-hot encode categorical features (nominal features in `data/metadata/variable_type.txt`)
+2. One-hot encode nominal features (in `data/metadata/variable_type.txt`)

 Split-dependent preprocessing in `preprocess_splits()`:
 1. Impute missing values using mean imputation
 2. Remove handpicked redundant features as configured in `COL_REMOVE_MANUAL`
 3. Remove invariant features
 4. Standardize features to zero mean and unit variance
-5. Squaring ordinal and continuous features
+5. Squaring ordinal and continuous features (in `data/metadata/variable_type.txt`)
-6. Remove original columns one hot encoded features to prevent multicollinearity
+6. Remove original one hot encoded features to prevent multicollinearity
 7. Add a bias term (column of ones)
 8. Remove duplicate features